Communities in the

 EcoWings Production Officer

 Teodora “Dora” is a part of the EcoWings production team.
 Her positive attitude keeps the EcoWings team moving forward.
 As a mother, she is proud to share the EcoWings with her daughter, and has become passionate about positive environmental action.
-She enjoys vegetables and cooking, and often has a yummy vegetarian dishes to share during potlucks in the office.
+She enjoys vegetables and cooking, and often has yummy vegetarian dishes to share during potlucks in the office.
 She enjoys sewing, but especially enjoys the time shared with fellow EcoWings teammates.

 Administration & Finance